cdreher/NBA-Stat-Keeper/README.md

 ## Overview
 Using the HTTPClient functionality in Angular 8, I was able to scrape and parse data from an open source API.
 This required various API calls in different areas of the program to hit all of the endpoints that I wanted.

+To run using Angular CLI, first install `npm` and then install `@angular/cli`:

+    npm install
+    npm install -g @angular/cli

+Then simply run using:

+    ng s --o

 ## Home Page
 The landing page was set up using basic Angular principles, coupled with bootstrap styling.
 The navbar is styled with Bootstrap, and wired up with Angular routing.